vispz/psvishnu91.github.io/_posts/programming_notes/2022-12-13-graph-algorithms.md

 ### Facts
 - **Number of edges:** n-num vertices and m-num edges.
-For an connected undirected graph and with no parallel edges, the min and max number of possible edges is $$(n-1)$$ and
+For a connected undirected graph and with no parallel edges, the min and max number of possible edges is $$(n-1)$$ and
 $$\frac{n(n-1)}{2}$$.
 - Sparse graph vs Dense graph: m is $$\Omega(n)$$ and $$O(n^2)$$.
 If m is closer to